killme2008/defun/README.md

 ## Guards

-Added a guard function to a parameter:
+Added a guard function to parameters:

 ```clj
 (defun funny